zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/framework/plugins/queue/README.md

 ## Benchmarking Strategy and Results

-A centralized benchmark suite runs against all registered `SafeQueue` implementations to provide a consistent performance comparison.
+A centralized benchmark suite runs against all registered `framework.SafeQueue` implementations to provide a consistent performance comparison.
 To run the benchmarks, use the following command:

 ```sh